Learning how to make super strong bubbles has been on our list of summer things to do for way too long!

 Even better, it's just fun!
 The point of this particular recipe is to make longer-lasting bubbles that are more resistant to popping.

-How to Play with them
+How to Play with these bubbles

 Unbreakable bubbles are especially fun because you can do more with them than you can with atraditional solution.